ibm-cloud-docs/blockchain/howto/ibp-console-join-network.md

 ## Step three: Join your peer to the channel
 {: #ibp-console-join-network-join-peer-org2}

 We are almost done.
 Your peer can now be joined to an existing channel.
 You need to get the `channel name`, out-of-band, from the network operator who created the channel.
-In the **Build a network** tutorial we created a channel named `channel1`.
+In the **Building a network** tutorial we created a channel named `channel1`.
 If you are not already there, navigate to the **Channels** tab in the left navigation.

 Perform the following steps from your console: